chandanhpcic/docs/source/manual/how-tos/accounting.rst

 this setup, a different operating system might result in some paths being different.

-User limits on the OPNsense firewall are set right after login, the Radius server should tell the firewall how many resources are left for the user that logged in successfully.
+User limits on the Reticen8 firewall are set right after login, the Radius server should tell the firewall how many resources are left for the user that logged in successfully.
 A normal login sequence look like
 this: